 Our 2010 plan was adopted by our board of directors in May 2010 and approved by our stockholders in December 2010.
 An amendment to the 2010 plan to increase the number of shares underlying the 2010 plan from 2,500,000 shares to 5,200,000 shares was adopted by our board of directors in July 2013, and approved by our stockholders in July 2013.
-A second amendment to the 2010 plan to increase the number of shares underlying the 2010 plan from 5,200,000 shares to 7,200,000 shares was adopted by our board of directors; and approved by our stockholders, in November 2014.
+A second amendment to the 2010 plan to increase the number of shares underlying the 2010 plan from 5,200,000 shares to 7,200,000 shares was adopted by our board of directors, and approved by our stockholders, in November 2014.
 A third amendment to the 2010 plan to provide the compensation committee with the ability to vest awards at the time of a change of control was adopted by our board of directors in February 2016.
-A fourth amendment to the 2010 plan to increase the number of shares underlying the 2010 plan to increase the number of shares underlying the 2010 plan from 7,200,000 shares to 10,200,000 shares was adopted by our board of directors in June 2016, and approved by our stockholders, in September 2016.
-A fifth amendment to the 2010 plan to increase the number of shares was adopted by our board of directors and approved by our stockholders, in August 2017.
-Our 2010 plan from 10,200,000 shares to 13,200,000 shares was adopted by our board of directors and approved by our stockholders in August 2017.
+A fourth amendment to the 2010 plan to increase the number of shares underlying the 2010 plan from 7,200,000 shares to 10,200,000 shares was adopted by our board of directors in June 2016, and approved by our stockholders, in September 2016.
+A fifth amendment to the 2010 plan to increase the number of shares underlying the 2010 plan from 10,200,000 shares to 13,200,000 shares was adopted by our board of directors and approved by our stockholders in August 2017.
 Our 2010 plan provides for the grant of incentive stock options, nonqualified stock options, restricted stock awards, stock appreciation rights, performance share awards, performance stock units, dividend equivalents, stock payments, deferred stock, restricted stock units, other stock-based awards and performance bonus awards.
 Our employees, directors, and consultants are eligible to receive awards under our 2010 plan; however, incentive stock options may only be granted to our employees.
 Our board of directors (or a committee delegated by our board of directors) administers the 2010 plan.